Juxtupool/Overflow-UPI-Manager-/README.md

 # Overflow
-Simple python script for expense management
+Simple python script for expense management.

 This Converts your UPI SMSs into a Excel Format for easy viewing of Expenses

 # Execution